 Our faculty and students also work closely with other campus units as sites for applied training, namely the Counseling Center, McKinley Health Center's mental health unit, and the Disability Resources and Educational Services.

 Affiliated Departments, Programs, and Institutes

-Some members of the Clinical-Community Division have appointments in the Beckman Institute for Advanced Science and Technology.
+Some faculty members in Clinical-Community psychology have appointments in the Beckman Institute for Advanced Science and Technology.
 Other members have affiliations or appointments with the Gender & Women's Studies program and Asian American Studies program.
-In addition, faculty and students collaborate with faculty members in other divisions within the Department (e.g., Social-Personality, Developmental, Visual Cognition & Human Performance) and other departments at UIUC (e.g., Educational Psychology, Anthropology, and Human & Community Development).
+In addition, faculty and students collaborate with faculty members in other program areas within the Department (e.g., Social-Personality, Developmental, Visual Cognition & Human Performance) and other departments at UIUC (e.g., Educational Psychology, Anthropology, and Human & Community Development).
 Our faculty and students also participate in a number of cross-campus initiatives such as Promoting Family Resiliency.